mikkkee/hdb_pulse/README.md

 * Q: What do the data mean?

   A: Each resale is represented by a solid circle plotted at the location of its BLK.
-The color for each color is determined by its price (SGD / sqm).
+The color for each circle is determined by its price (SGD/sqm).
 The resale records are shown by the sequence of month.
 During each month, the records are shown randomly since the original data don't have any sequence in each month.